TimvanSteenbergen/baseapplication/README.md

 An extended toolset for your system management, giving you more grip on the application, showing currently logged in users, and the number of objects in the entities that you want to keep in focus.
 Also: showing a system message to your logged in users.

 ## Dependencies
-Since this example contains all the code it needs, there are no dependencies
+Since this example contains all the code it needs, there are no dependencies.

 ## Installation (pre-requisite: Have Mx 9.6.6 or higher installed)
 |Quickest way, using Mx Version Selector|Also quick, but with unzipping it yourself|